Last updated: 21/04/2020

 Your Data, Your Rights: You have a right to be informed of personal data processed by Best Companies, a right to request rectification/correction, erasure and to object to the processing.
 You also have the right to request access to your personal data.
 We can only adhere to a request if we hold personal data about you and are able to identify you.
 In the event that your employer provided the information to us, they are the Data Controller and you will need to send your request to them directly.
 Due to the extent of the processing Best Companies conduct, Best Companies also becomes a Data Controller in their own right separately to your employer.
 We recognise your Employer as the main controller of data they have shared with us.
 Therefore we will only continue holding personal data on their instruction in relation to the services, which we only retain in the invested interest of the Employer for the provision of the services.
 The final decision on a request in relation to rectification, objection or deletion for any personal data that we store on behalf of your employer is with your employer who requested the services.
 Whilst your employer will consider a request, they may not be able to accept your request, where they require us to retain the data in their legitimate interest for the provision of the services.
 Where Best Companies has collected Personal Data directly from you such as through the b-Heard survey we are the Data Controller of this information.
 You also have the right to lodge a complaint with a supervisory authority.

-Organisations that are successful in gaining a position on a Sunday Times Best Companies to work for List, Best Companies will as part of the List service process, provide the organisation PR contact and Project Manager(s) contact details to The Sunday Times.
+Organisations that are successful in gaining a position on a Best Companies to work for List, Best Companies may be required as part of the List service process, to provide the organisation PR contact and Project Manager(s) contact details to our publishing partners.
 The names and contact details of the organisation representative are provided by the employer organisation within the organisation questionnaire, which is completed during survey setup by the organisation.
-This is required in order for The Sunday Times as a separate Data Controller, to confirm information where required in relation to The Sunday Times organisation profile; request organisation statements; and provide the opportunity for successful organisations to purchase additional awards, the Lists magazine, merchandise and licenses to use the Sunday Times Best Companies to Work for logo.
+This is required in order for our publishing partner as a separate Data Controller, to confirm information where required in relation to the organisation profile; request organisation statements; and provide the opportunity for successful organisations to purchase additional awards, the Lists magazine, merchandise and licenses to use the publishing partner logos.

 What information do we collect?